April 5, 2011

 May 2, 1980

 The Department is officially established.
-It includes Foreign Languages.
+It includes Modern Languages.
 There are seven full-time faculty: three in speech, three in language, and one in journalism.
 Richard W. Massa, (M.A., University of Missouri-Columbia) chairs the department.